 Many Western companies fail to do this, usually because they mistakenly overestimate the extent to which English is understood as a business language in the Gulf.

-“Everybody speaks English so translation isn’t that important” is a common refrain.
+“Everybody speaks English so the translation isn’t that important” is a common refrain.

 Maybe they had a conversation with a potential Saudi client and were blown away by their command of spoken English slang.